AsherJN/media-bias-extention/memory-bank/progress.md

 - Chrome's side panel API provides better UX for content-heavy extensions
 - Balancing API usage with analysis depth is crucial for cost management
 - Local storage is effective for history but has limitations for cross-device use
+- Structured JSON provides a more maintainable way to manage complex prompts
+- Backward compatibility requires careful planning when introducing new architectural patterns

 ### Product Lessons
 - Users value multiple dimensions of analysis beyond simple bias scores
 - History feature enhances the perceived value of the tool
 - Setup complexity is a barrier to adoption that needs addressing
+- Customization options need to be balanced with simplicity to avoid overwhelming users

 ### Process Lessons
 - Iterative development with focused features works well for this project
 - Documentation is essential for maintaining momentum
 - Testing with diverse news sources reveals edge cases and improvement opportunities
+- Refactoring core components (like the prompt system) requires careful planning to avoid regressions